rozdolsky33/certificate-expiration-monitoring/README.md

     - Construct a dynamic group whose membership includes the function, for example  `MonitoringFunc-DG`:
       ```text
       ALL {resource.type = 'fnfunc', resource.compartment.id = '<ocid1.compartment1.id>'}

-      ALL {resource.type = 'fnfunc', compartment.id = '<compartment-ocid>'}
       ```
     - Add the rights to that dynamic group with a suitable policy, such as:
       ```text
-      allow dynamic-group MonitoringFunc-DG to manage all-resources in <example-compartment>
+      Allow dynamic-group Cert-MonitoringFunc-DG to manage all-resources in <example-compartment>

       Allow dynamic-group <dynamic-group-name> to use metrics in compartment <compartment-name>
       ```